-This guide will help you better understand DC's budget.
-We will explain where DC gets its money, how it spends its money, and what happens when there's no more money left or when there's a surplus.
+Many people consider the budget intimidating.
+Don't worry!
+This guide will give you all you need to understand DC's budget and become a powerful advocate.
+We'll explain where DC gets its money, and where it is spent.
+We'll explain what happens when there's no more money left or when there's a surplus.
 We'll outline the process for putting the budget together every year.
-And we'll give you ideas on how you can-and should! -get involved in the process.
-Bolded terms are defined in the Glossary on page 18.
+And we'll give you the tools you need to get involved in the process.